k8ssandra/k8ssandra-operator/docs/content/en/tasks/secure/encryption/_index.md

 ## Medusa encryption

-In order to work with a cluster with client to node encryption, Medusa will require an additional client certificate to be created as previously instructed.
+In order to work with a cluster that has client-to-node encryption enabled, Medusa needs to use a matching certificate (consisting of client certificate and key, as well as the root CA certificate) that the Python Driver can use.

+This certificate can be generated with the command mentioned above.
+Result will be a single `Secret` holding all the various components under hard-coded keys.

 After having created the `client-certificates` secret, you will need to reference it in the `medusa` section of the `K8ssandraCluster` manifest:

 ```yaml